yijunj/MHR-Autocart/README.md

 Please refer to [HackerLoop's repo](https://github.com/HackerLoop/Arduino-JoyCon-Library-for-Nintendo-Switch) to learn how to turn an Arduino Leonardo into a Switch joycon.
 In short, the Arduino, when connected to a Switch via USB, can trigger joycon events.
 One can either store a button sequence in the Arduino itself, or send commands to the Arduino from a PC via serial port.
 Here I use the latter: my PC sends a string to the Arduino consisting of several 6-char commands, the Arduino translates the commands into joycon events.
 I don't need feedback from the Switch.

 ## How to use
-1. Do what is said in [HackerLoop's repo](https://github.com/HackerLoop/Arduino-JoyCon-Library-for-Nintendo-Switch) to modify the Arduino files, then write joycon.ino to an Arduino Leonardo.
+1. Do what is said in [HackerLoop's repo](https://github.com/HackerLoop/Arduino-JoyCon-Library-for-Nintendo-Switch) to modify the Arduino files, and download SwitchJoystick library from there.
+Write joycon.ino to an Arduino Leonardo.
 2. Connect the Arduino to PC using a serial-to-USB adapter (USB to computer, RX/TX to the Arduino corresponding pins).
 Check the serial port (for Windows you can go to device manager and look there).
 It can be different from what I have so you may want to modify autocart.py.
 3. Using a Pro controller, open Monster Hunter Rise.
 Make sure auto-save is off and pressing "-" opens up the map but not the chat screen.
 Save the game.
 4. Manually go to the Hub merchant and make 10 melding batches.
 Then turn off the Pro controller.